 - Contrast the good shepherd to the thief’s intentions.

-- How did Jesus fulfill being the good shepherd who lays down his life for his sheep?
+- How did Jesus fulfill being the good shepherd who laid down his life for his sheep?

 See John 10:17-18 and Matthew 27:27-54